alvarofpp/ufrn-imd1155-brazil-air-traffic-network-analysis/README.md

   - Enrolment: 20210053533
   - E-mail: mvinnicius22@hotmail.com

+You can find the dataset used in this work in [`alvarofpp/dataset-flights-brazil`](https://github.com/alvarofpp/dataset-flights-brazil).

 You can find a detailed approach of these metrics above:

 | Metric | Description |